Civil Engineering & Environmental Science

 The Civil Engineering Department offers track that emphasizes Environmental Engineering.
 Environmental Engineering is a branch of Civil Engineering.
 Students who choose the Environmental Engineering track have a program of classes that is more focused in this area.

-The undergraduate Environmental Science Program is part of the Department of Natural Science.
+The undergraduate Environmental Science Program is part of the Department of Health and Human Science.
 The Civil Engineering Department does offer a Master of Science Degree in Environmental Science.